Quantum gradient descent for linear systems and least squares: Introduction

-and thus the problem a priori can also be solved using a direct method.
-Quantum algorithms for unweighted least squares problems with a polynomial dependence on sparsity using the direct method were described in \cite{WBL12}.
-There are two ways in which we extend this work, first using our improved SVE algorithm we can perform matrix multiplication and inversion efficiently for a larger class of matrices and can also solve the weighted version of the problem.
-We thus extend the results on efficient quantum algorithms for this problem which has numerous applications in science and engineering.
+so it can also be solved using a direct method.
+Quantum algorithms for unweighted least squares problems with a polynomial dependence on sparsity in the HHL input model have been described \cite{WBL12}.
+Other approaches to least squares via column sampling have also been considered \cite{LZ17}.
+We extend these works in two ways: first, using our improved SVE algorithm we can perform matrix multiplication and inversion efficiently for a larger class of matrices; second, we solve the weighted version of the problem.

-More importantly, we are able to implement an iterative stochastic gradient method for this problem which has many advantages in practical settings (see for example \cite{BCN16} for a more detailed discussion).
-In fact, the least squares problem is used in practice for regression or data fitting, where in many cases this data comes from internet traffic, social networks, or scientific experiments.
-There, the data matrix is extremely skewed in shape since the number of data points is order of magnitudes larger than the dimension of the data points.
-Therefore, it is too expensive to perform any linear algebra operation using the entire data set and moreover due to redundancy in the data, the gradient can be estimated efficiently over small batches.
+More importantly, we are able to give an iterative stochastic gradient method for this problem which has many advantages in practical settings (see for example \cite{BCN16} for a more detailed discussion).
+The least squares problem is used in practice for regression or data fitting, where in many cases the data matrix is skewed in shape since the number of data points is an order of magnitude larger than the dimension of the data points.
+In such cases, it is prohibitive to perform classical linear algebra operations using the entire data set, and moreover, due to redundancy in the data, the gradient can be estimated efficiently over small batches.

-For these reasons, in practice the gradient is estimated over randomly sampled batches of the training set, an approach which is called stochastic gradient descent.
-This way, the stochastic gradient descent avoids having to perform linear algebra operations on huge matrices, which would be the case if we were to solve the problem directly or use the usual gradient descent.
+For these reasons, the gradient is estimated over randomly sampled batches of the training set, an approach which is called stochastic gradient descent.
+This way, the stochastic gradient descent avoids having to perform linear algebra operations on large matrices, which would be the case if we were to solve the problem directly or using gradient descent.
+Our quantum iterative method can also be used to perform stochastic gradient descent for the above problems.

-Our quantum iterative method can also be used to perform stochastic gradient descent for the above problems, hence considerably reducing the requirements compared to an algorithm that provides a direct solution.
-This works in a manner similar to the classical setting, the data is split randomly into batches and for each step of the iterative method one considers only one batch of data in order to compute the gradient and perform the linear update.
-Our quantum gradient descent algorithm can be readily adapted to this setting.